Vicky Shell: Early life

+Vicky Shell was born in the Dominican Republic in 1967.
+She came to the United States at the age of 9.

 Career

-Vicky Shell this versatile singer, educator, and songwriter started early in her life with local bands and as time went on she went solo leading her own band.
+Vicky Shell started early in her life with local bands and as time went on she went solo leading her own band.
 Independently she recorded her first album.
 In 1988 she pursued her musical studies in the Bronx Community College, where she took various credits in music.
 She had continued her studies in the university of City college of New York City and graduated with a Bachelor of Science in Education.

-Through the times she became a school teacher in New York City schools and Yonkers public schools, since she had already completed one of her life goals which were being an educator.
-She eventually decided to follow her heart and continues striving towards her other passion which is music.
-With the music industry being one of the most difficult industries to exceed in she took on the challenge and recorded her second tropical album on her own in which it was well received into the world.
+She became a school teacher in New York City schools and Yonkers public schools.
+She eventually decided to take up a career in music and recorded her second tropical album.